SimformSolutionsPvtLtd/StarWarsDiaries/README.md

    The linting rules are from JS Standard and React-Standard.
 [Regular JS errors can be found with descriptions here](http://eslint.org/docs/rules/), while [React errors and descriptions can be found here](https://github.com/yannickcr/eslint-plugin-react).

-## Extra steps for android

-_Describe any extra steps which need to be taken fo the auto-generated android project.
-Eg. Some specific setup of any manifest file, some manual linking which is buggy and needs to be corrected for first checkout etc. Here is an example:_

-- Mind the version of google services used in the project.
-All google services must have same version.
-This is implemented using project level build.gradle.

-## Extra steps for ios

-_Describe any extra steps which need to be taken for the auto-generated ios project.
-Eg. Some specific setup of any certificates, pods, linking, information in Info.plist, some manual linking which is buggy and needs to be corrected for first checkout etc. Here is an example:_

-- You will need all the certificates to run the ios project in a real device.

 ## List of all dependencies used in the project with their usage